 - Dandelion - Readers, Launchers and Extended Phonic Code

 We really value reading for pleasure.
 As well as taking home books for the children to read to their grown-ups, from Reception year children choose books from the ley stage libraries for their grown ups to read to them.

 In school, children read to adults regularly, either individually, shared reading, guided reading, independent reading and reading a class novel.

 Parents are expected to hear their children read regularly at home and also to read to their children.
-Reading regularly to a child will not only enhance a child's love for reading but aloes their skills for writing too.
+Reading regularly to a child will not only enhance a child's love for reading but also their skills for writing too.